Glossary

 Learn more

 Neural Architecture Search (NAS) is an automated technique within the field of machine learning (ML) focused on designing the optimal structure, or architecture, of neural networks (NNs).
 Instead of relying on human experts to manually design network layouts through trial and error, NAS employs algorithms to explore a vast space of possible architectures and identify the most effective ones for a given task and dataset.
-This automation accelerates the development process and can uncover novel, high-performing architectures that might not be intuitively obvious to human designers, optimizing for metrics like accuracy, speed (inference latency), or computational efficiency.
+This automation accelerates the development process and can uncover novel, high-performing architectures that might not be intuitively obvious to human designers, optimizing for metrics like accuracy, speed (inference latency), or computational efficiency, which is crucial for deploying models on edge AI devices.

 How Neural Architecture Search Works